microsoft/UFO/README.md

 git clone https://github.com/microsoft/UFO.git
 cd UFO
 # install the requirements
-python setup.py
+pip install -r requirements.txt
-# If you want to use the Qwen and Ollama as your LLMs, run the python file with options
+# If you want to use the Qwen as your LLMs, uncomment the related libs.
-python setup.py -qwen -ollama
 ```

 ### ⚙️ Step 2: Configure the LLMs